findstructureintime/Time-Series-Analysis/Module_3_CRQA/README.md

 *ENT_L* = Shannon entropy of vertical/horizontal length distribution

-You can have a look at the results in the command window or by opening the file output from the Workspace.
-There are two rows in output.
+You can have a look at the results in the command window or by opening the output file*Anisotropic_CRQA* from the Workspace.
+There are two rows in *output*.
 The upper row gives the values for the vertical patterns; the lower row those for the horizontal patterns.

 Note: By calculating these measures in both the vertical and horizontal orientation and comparing them, Anisotropic CRQA enables you to study asymmetries in the dynamics.
 Differences between these measures reflect differences in relative contribution and dominance between the interaction partners.
-For more information about this see:

-For more information see:
+For more information about Chromatic CRQA and Anisotropic CRQA on nominal data see:

 Cox, R.F.A., Van der Steen, S., De Jonge-Hoekstra, L., Guevara, M., & Van Dijk, M. (2016).
 Chromatic and anisotropic cross-recurrence quantification analysis of interpersonal behaviour.
 In C. Webber, C. Ioana, & N. Marwan (Eds).
 Recurrence Plots and Their Quantifications: Expanding Horizons (pp. 209-225).
 Springer Proceedings in Physics. ([link](https://www.researchgate.net/publication/299511690_Chromatic_and_Anisotropic_Cross-Recurrence_Quantification_Analysis_of_Interpersonal_Behavior))

 This code module is written by [Dr. R.F.A.
 (Ralf) Cox](https://www.rug.nl/staff/r.f.a.cox/), if you have any question please contact *r.f.a.cox at rug.nl*.